vsbuffalo/bds-files/chapter-00-preface/README.md

  - [Debuggex](https://www.debuggex.com/)

+### Text Editors and Setup Details

+Personally I use Vim and Emacs.
+New users usually find Emacs easier, as it doesn't have multiple editing modes like Vim does.
+If you have Emacs installed (you likely do) one of the best ways to learn is with its own built-in tutorial.
+This is how I learned many years ago.
+You can start this tutorial in Emacs by entering `C-h t` (that's `control-h`, release, `t`).

 ### Why Python and R?

 I've chosen to teach bioinformatics data skills in this book with Python and R